• Skip to main content

 • Store in an airtight container and refrigerate for up to 1.5-2 weeks.

 • Uses: add to pasta, combine with cream cheese to make a spread, puree with avocado or beans to make a dip.
-If you want to loosen the consistency of the pesto add a bit of water or oil (see Post above for more suggestions).
+If you want to loosen the consistency of the pesto add a bit of water or oil (see post for more suggestions).

 • If using this recipe as a dip refrigerate for 30 minutes before serving, if possible.